 Any drink with high levels of caffeine can be considered dangerous to those who have sensitivities to caffeine.
 When it comes to this brand of energy drink, many may feel more at ease considering it has no sugar and what is considered natural caffeine sources.
 This doesn’t mean you won’t have adverse reactions.
 If you notice that you’re feeling jittery, nauseous, have a racing heart, or even feel nervous after having one of these energy drinks it may be best for you to avoid caffeine for a bit and give your body time to recover.

-As you can see, Adrenaline Shoc Energy Drinks is an extreme source of energy.
+As you can see, Adrenaline Shoc Energy Drinks are an extreme source of energy.
 If you need a quick boost of energy, and aren’t afraid of 300 mg of caffeine in one serving, giving this energy drink a try could benefit you.
 If you’re unsure of how your body may react to this much caffeine in one sitting, it may be best if you choose a less caffeinated energy drink to help you through your day.